Jah-Say10/Cpp-Artificial-Neural-Network-XOR-and-Mnist-dataset/README.md

 # Presentation
 It's an artificial neural network project than solve the xor problem but also the mnist dataset of handwritten digit.
-A way more advanced version of this project will come soon.
+A way more advanced version of this project will come.